Service Learning Course (re)Design Institute

 When will I hear if my application has been accepted?All applicants will be notified of the decision within approximately two weeks after the application deadline.

-How many faculty will be accepted into this Institute?Approximately 15-20 faculty members can be funded in this Institute.
+How many faculty will be accepted into this Institute?Up to 15 faculty members can be funded in this Institute.

 Can a Directed Study count as a course to be redesigned in this Institute?Yes; any for-credit course can be used for this course redesign institute.
 The courses can be introductory, intermediate, Directed Studies, capstones, etc.